codefresh-io/docs.codefresh.io/_docs/learn-by-example/java/gradle.md

 {% endraw %}
 {% endhighlight %}

 This will compile/test/package the Gradle application and create a Docker image.

+{% include image.html
+lightbox="true"
+file="/images/learn-by-example/java/gradle-multistage.png"
+url="/images/learn-by-example/java/gradle-multistage.png"
+alt="Gradle Multi-stage Docker build" caption="Gradle Multi-stage Docker build" max-width="80%"
+%}

-Codefresh is automatically caching Docker layers (it uses the Docker image of a previous build as a cache for the next) and therefore builds will become much faster after the first one finishes.
+Codefresh is automatically caching
+Docker layers (it uses the Docker image of a previous build as a cache for the next) and therefore builds will become much faster after the first one finishes.